 The low voltage system can be installed directly under any type of flooring including hardwood, tile, laminates, and carpet.
 Whereas most cable systems must be installed on top of the concrete or backerboard subfloor when installing tile, FloorHeat can be installed underneath it.
 These systems are easy to install and don't require maintenance like a hydronic system.
 The self-regulating capability of FloorHeat means that when the ambient temperature rises, the electrical resistance increases and the consumption of electricity decreases.
 For this reason, the element cannot overheat, and the system is extremely energy efficient.
 But keep in mind for tile heating jobs that the low-voltage system will likely be considerably more expensive than that of the highly touted ComfortTile system - which utilizes thin heat cable.
 Consult with a floor heating expert to learn more details so that you are sure of finding the best system for your home.

 Radiant heat technology has made significant advances over the years and is an excellent way to supplement your existing heating system or be your sole source of heat.
 One good way to be assured that you're being sold the best system for your project is to buy from a company that offers all of the available types of radiant heat.

 Warmzone is one company who carries various types of radiant systems and is dedicated to specifying the product that makes the most sense for each individual job.
 Without a bias towards one system, they have become a consumer advocate in the radiant industry and will save you time and money.

 Warmzone has already done the research and has selected to only work with the best products on the market.
 Because they are a large nationwide wholesaler, they can offer you the best pricing by selling to you direct.
-You can receive a free estimate for your project by submitting a request at www.warmzone.com or calling them at 1-888-488-WARM (9276).
+You can receive a free estimate for your project by submitting a request at www.warmzone.com or call a radiant heat expert at 888.488.9276.